joniram/my-website/CV.md

 **PhD student** in the Quantum Information group, lead by Dr. Andrew Shields

 Development of ultrafast quantum-dot-based LEDs to generate entangled light for quantum information applications.
+Simulated device performance to reveal novel operating modes of the LED.
 Established complex measurement techniques in order to generate quantum light at world-record gigahertz clock rates.

 Published two papers (one first author).
 Presented the results at 10+ internationl conferences and workshops.